 The day you’ve been dreaming of is almost here.
 While the thought may be exhilarating, moving is one of the most stressful events you can experience.
 In order to reduce anxiety and focus on the pleasures of moving into your dream house, the following list includes ten important tips covering almost everything you need to know.

 Everything You Need to Know

-- One – Select the Date for Moving: Once the paperwork has been completed, select a date for your move.
-Generally the best times to move is during the middle of the week, so plan accordingly.
+One – Select the Date for Moving: Once the paperwork has been completed, select a date for your move.
+Generally, the best time to move is during the middle of the week, so plan accordingly.

 Lastly, once you have moved into your dream home, celebrate with a take-away meal and a bottle of fine bubbly!

 Patricia, like her blog, is not a one-dimensional designer, which is evident in her accolades of 17 national design awards.
 Over a 38-year career in the industry, she has carved a niche in several areas of design.
 Licensed in interior design and certified in kitchen and bath design, she offers a full menu of design services ranging from whole house interior design, kitchen and bath design, lighting design, full remodels, commercial design and universal (ADA) design.Patricia is a sought-after speaker in the industry and has been published in many publications as seen on her interior design firm’s website, https://www.patriciadavisbrowndesigns.com/.
 She writes for such publications as QuinStreetinc, Relaxed Remodeler, and eHow.com talent offering design tips.

 Dig This Design is an international blog about ALL things DESIGN for your home or business.
 Consider this your go-to resource to explore the latest ideas, find inspiration, and dream about possibilities

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.